Clara-Musyoka/hero-ip/README.md

 Description: A simple application whereby the user can create heroes and squads .

 The user will enter a hero , give them  attributes such as power and age and from there they will assign the hero a squad where he and his fellow comrades shall reside.
+## Author
+Clara Musenya Musyoka
 ## BDD
+Create a Hero object: At the very least, they should have a name, age, special power and weakness.
+Special powers and weaknesses could be freely assignable or you may offer users a pre-determined set to choose from.

+Create a Squad object: They should have a max size, name, and a cause they're are dedicated to fighting (sexism, computer illiteracy, not covering your mouth when you sneeze, hogging bus seats with your backpack, passive-aggressive post-it notes, etc).

+Allow users to assign Heros to a Squad.
+Each hero can only participate in one Squad at a time.

 ## Setup